DITreneris/btcbuzzbot/README.md

 1. **Quotes**: Motivational crypto-themed quotes
 2. **Jokes**: Humorous Bitcoin/crypto jokes

-Content is stored in a local SQLite database and rotated to avoid repetition.
+Content is stored in the database and rotated to avoid repetition.
 The system ensures that content is not repeated within a 7-day period.

 ## Database

-The application uses SQLite for data persistence with the following tables:
+The application uses SQLite for local development and PostgreSQL for production with the following tables:
+- `web_users` - Admin user accounts for web interface
+- `bot_logs` - Application logs
+- `bot_status` - Current status of the bot
 - `prices` - Stores historical BTC price data
 - `quotes` - Stores motivational crypto quotes
 - `jokes` - Stores humorous crypto jokes
 - `posts` - Records posted tweets and their performance

-All database operations are performed asynchronously using `aiosqlite`.

 ## Scheduled Posts